gichelli/machine_learning_avocado_hass/README.md

 We do this to see how well our model fits.

 ## Results <a name="Results"></a>
-The main findings of the code can be found at the post available [here](https://medium.com/p/433322a88012/edit).
+The main findings of the code can be found at the post available [here](https://gichellivento.medium.com/avocado-hass-market-in-united-states-433322a88012).

  ## FilesDescription <a name="FilesDescription"></a>

- There is only one notebook that was used to work on this project: prepare_data.ipynb -> This notebook was used to prepare, analyze and visualize the data.
+ There is only one notebook that was used to work on this project: avocado.ipynb -> This notebook was used to prepare, analyze and visualize the data.

  ## Acknowledgements <a name="Acknowledgements"></a>
  We have our data from internet.
 We are going to use Avocado Prices data csv file that we found in [Kaggle](https://www.kaggle.com/neuromusic/avocado-prices) and Hass Avocado Board [here](https://hassavocadoboard.com/).# disaster-response-data-science